Ask a Plumber Online How to fix Your Leaking Bathtub Faucet

 Once you have replaced the washer and checked and replaced the seat as necessary, you can put everything back in place and turn the water on to make sure the faucet is no longer leaking.
 Talk to a plumber at Video Chat a Pro if you need extra guidance on repairing a leaking tub faucet or if you need help locating a plumber in your area.

-How to fix a leaky bathtub faucet
+How to fix a leaking bathtub faucet

 We've got a handy tool that lets you find the right expert for your project.
 Just answer a few questions about what you need help with, and we'll connect you with one of our vetted pros who can provide an estimate, make the repair or take on the task.